opensumi/docs/docs/integrate/quick-start/electron.en.md

 order: 2
 ---

 OpenSumi integrates internally a simple Electron framework, and designed to provide a desktop environment to quick test OpenSumi.
-You can build your own client with [idee-electron](https://github.com/opensumi/ide-electron) as a template.
+You can build your own client by using [idee-electron](https://github.com/opensumi/ide-electron) as a template.

 You can also get the relevant installation package in the [Release](https://github.com/opensumi/ide-electron/releases) list for a quick experience.